brosenan/y0/d0/doc/d0_spec_analyzer.md

 <the resulting Clojure code>
 ```
 ````
-When the analyzer recognizes such a pattern, it invokes a callback function, given as an argument, with the three code snippets, as strings.
+When the analyzer recognizes an example, it invokes a callback function, given as an argument, with three strings: the most recent d0 code, the c0 code and the resulting Clojure code.

 ## Recognizing Translation Examples
-The analyzer scans the spec line by line, looking for the three-block pattern described above.
+The analyzer scans the spec line by line, tracking the current d0 prerequisite and looking for examples.

 ### A Single Example
 `process-d0-spec` takes a `callback` and a sequence of `lines`.
-When it recognizes the three-block pattern it calls `callback` with the d0 code, the c0 code and the resulting Clojure code.
+A `wisp` block sets the d0 prerequisite; a subsequent `go` block followed by a `clojure` block forms an example, for which `callback` is called with the d0 code, the c0 code and the resulting Clojure code.
 ```clojure
 (defn callback [d0-code c0-code clj-code])